apache/shardingsphere/docs/community/content/contribute/vote.en.md

 Here is the guideline for all of the ShardingSphere committers: https://shardingsphere.apache.org/community/en/contribute/committer/
 ```
-### 7. New committer sign icla, this step refers to [Sign ICLA Guide](https://shardingsphere.apache.org/community/en/contribute/icla/)
+### 7. New committer signs iCLA, this step refers to [Sign ICLA Guide](https://shardingsphere.apache.org/community/en/contribute/icla/)

-### 8. New committer wait for secretary to create a new account
+### 8. New committer waits for secretary to create a new account

 ### 9. PMC adds new committer in roster

 https://whimsy.apache.org/roster/committee/shardingsphere

-### 10. New committer setup account, refers to the following link
+### 10. New committer could setup an account, refers to the following link

 https://gitbox.apache.org/setup/